ter1a/Arkie/README.md

 # Arkie
-Cough Detection and counting based on tensorflow lite Pure Python
+Cough Detection and counting based on tensorflow lite in Pure Python